igrafx/miningkafka/howto.md

 The 2 source files can be found under the path ``/examples/example_files``.

-The `jira_0_stream.csv` file should be placed in the `sources/input/jira` folder of the **Liveconnect** module, while the `snow_0_stream.csv` file should go in the `sources/input/snow` folder of the same module.
+The `jira_0_stream.csv` file should be placed in the `sources/input/jira` folder of the **Docker Compose** module, while the `snow_0_stream.csv` file should go in the `sources/input/snow` folder of the same module.

 #### Connectors and UDF Installation

 Two different connectors will be required for this test: one is a custom iGrafx connector used to send data from Kafka to a process mining platform, and the other is used to fetch data from CSV files into Kafka.

-Liveconnect requires the JARs of both connectors and the JAR containing the custom UDFs to use them.
+The infrastructure requires the JARs of both connectors and the JAR containing the custom UDFs to use them.

 #### Connector for Process Mining Platform
 You can install the first connector by following the steps outlined in the [iGrafx connector](#igrafx-aggregation-main-aggregation-and-igrafx-sink-connector) section of this document.